frillweeman/train-whisperer/README.md

 ### Docker / Docker Compose
 Each service (web app, Shoutcast monitor, MongoDB, RabbitMQ) is containerized and connected via `docker-compose`.
 I initially wanted to make a few distributed microservices on AWS native infrastructure, but the limiting factor was the cost of streaming audio all day.
 I settled on a DigitalOcean droplet for a few bucks a month that has the resources to run the containers without costing a fortune.

-### RabbitMQ
-I needed a message broker to communicate between Docker containers, and RabbitMQ was the simplest one I could find.